Terms of Service

 Customer's Choices and Instructions

-An organization or other third party, or you through your association, or on your own, (“Customer”) have obtained permission to access our online knowledge and learning tools platform (the “Instance”).
-If you are joining one of your employer’s platform, for example, Customer is your employer.
+An organization or other third party, or you through your association, or on your own, (“Customer“) have obtained permission to access our Services for accessing online knowledge and learning tools based on Authorized User’s preferences (the “Instance“) via our Website or App.
+If you are accessing Instance from one of your employer’s platform or have downloaded the App from your employer’s app marketplace, then the Customer is your employer.
 If you are joining us through one of your association or on your own, then you are both the Customer and the Authorized User.

 Customer's Contract with us and its effect on you